citusdata/citus_docs/develop/reference_ddl.rst

   SELECT create_distributed_table('A', 'foo', colocate_with => 'none');

-Using co-location group ``'none'`` can potentially take advantage of more worker nodes than existing groups.
-A table distributed into an existing co-location group will be placed on exactly the same nodes as other tables in the group, which doesn't include nodes added after the group was created.
+Splitting unrelated tables into their own co-location groups will improve :ref:`shard rebalancing <shard_rebalancing>` performance, because shards in the same group have to be moved together.

-When tables are indeed related (for instance when they will be joined), it does make sense to explicitly co-locate them.
-To do this for multiple tables, distribute one and then put the others into its co-location group.
+When tables are indeed related (for instance when they will be joined), it can make sense to explicitly co-locate them.
+The gains of appropriate co-location are more important than any rebalancing overhead.

+To explicitly co-locate multiple tables, distribute one and then put the others into its co-location group.
 For example:

 .. code-block:: postgresql